ovh/the-bastion/README.md

 - [puppet-thebastion](https://forge.puppet.com/modules/goldenkiwi/thebastion) ([GitHub](https://github.com/ovh/puppet-thebastion)) - a Puppet module to automate and maintain the configuration of The Bastion machines
 - [the-bastion-ansible-wrapper](https://github.com/ovh/the-bastion-ansible-wrapper) - a wrapper to make it possible to run Ansible playbooks through The Bastion
 - [debian-cis](https://github.com/ovh/debian-cis) - a script to apply and monitor the hardening of Debian hosts as per the [CIS](https://www.cisecurity.org/benchmark/debian_linux/) recommendations

+### Community tools

+A non-exhaustive list of related tools that are maintained by the community:

+- [chef-cookbook](https://github.com/axl89/ovh_the_bastion) - a chef cookbook to install the-bastion and setup its default configuration

 ## :memo: License